Second Mafia War: The Slaughter

-The fact that many bosses aligned themselves with the Corleonesi but without telling other mafiosi also aided the campaign in that these allies continued to have the misplaced trust of the Corleonesi's enemies.
-A prime example took place in late May, whereby six members of Bontade and Inzerillo's Mafia Families were invited to a meeting with one of their supposed friends.
-This 'friend' had, in fact, allied himself with the Corleonesi and the six who went along were vanished—among them Emanuele D'Agostino, who sought refuge with one of Bontade's oldest allies, Rosario Riccobono.
-Riccobono had also secretly allied himself with the Corleonesi, and D'Agostino and his son were likewise eliminated.
-The only one of the six men to survive was Salvatore Contorno, who subsequently survived a murder attempt and went into hiding before he was caught by the police in March 1982.
+The fact that many bosses aligned themselves with the Corleonesi, without telling other mafiosi, also aided the campaign.
+One gruesome example that involved such deception happened in late May 1981, whereby six members of Bontade and Inzerillo's mafia families were invited to a meeting with one of their supposed friends.
+This 'friend' was Rosario Riccobono, one of Bontade's oldest allies.
+Unbeknownst to the guests, Riccobono had already joined the Corleonesi.
+Six of the guests vanished, including Emanuele D'Agostino and his son.
+The only one of the six men to survive was Salvatore Contorno, who subsequently survived another murder attempt and went into hiding before he was caught by the police in March 1982.
+During that time, 35 of his relatives were murdered by the Corleonesi.
+A similar instance of betrayal occurred in 1892, when Michele Greco organized a barbecue with several leading mafiosi.
+The event ended with the total annihilation of the Partanna Mondello Crime Family.